Ajay Devgn and Kajol spark divorce rumours: what's going on between the Bollywood couple? - ExBulletin

 Ajay Devgn is undoubtedly an amazing actor, doing wonders in Bollywood since 1991.
 Didn’t you watch his latest movie, Bholaa?
 Well, some of his other hit works are Sooryavanshi, Drishyam, Shivaay, Golmaal film series, Once Upon a Time in Mumbaai, Tanhaji, Cash, Pyaar To Hona Hi Tha, etc.

 Ajay Devgn and Kajol got married in 1991.
 The couple are blessed with two children – Nysa (daughter) and Yug (son).
 Over the years, Ajay Devgn sparked a few extramarital affairs which fueled the rumors of their divorce.
-Kajol is a very reserved person and does not accept interviews that question her about her married life.
-According to her, it’s a “waste of time” to debunk the rumors every time.
+Kajol is a very private person and does not entertain interviews that question her married life.
+According to her, it’s a waste of time to demystify the rumors every time.

 But, this time, Kajol herself shared that she would like to put her husband on trial.
 Is everything okay between this famous Bollywood couple?
 Or, are Ajay Devgn and Kajol actually getting a divorce?